- Identify Partners and Their Roles

 All sectors have an important role in preventing multiple forms of violence.
 The best entity to convene and lead prevention efforts may differ based on variables such as resources, role, and expertise.
 There may be existing coalitions or groups that can serve as a foundation for building partnerships.
 It can be helpful to conduct an environmental scan early on in order to identify the key stakeholders, existing partnerships, and planning groups.

-In each of the violence prevention technical packages, CDC identified the sectors especially well positioned to bring leadership and resources for specific violence prevention strategies and approaches.
+In each of the violence prevention Resources for Action, CDC identified the sectors especially well positioned to bring leadership and resources for specific violence prevention strategies and approaches.
 These sectors were identified based on the focus of each approach; however, other sectors may be instrumental in planning and implementation of specific policies, practices, and programs.

 Partnerships: Engage Others in Preventing Violence

 Consider the following when engaging partners to prevent violence:

 - Once you have identified the purpose of the group, identify the sectors and key stakeholders who are important to include.
 Think outside of the typical entities that are engaged in violence prevention and consider organizations and individuals that will build a diverse group that can take action.

 - Research potential stakeholders’ priorities to think of easy ways you can help them reach their goals.

 - Consider the various risk and protective factors that you have prioritized and think about stakeholders who may have a joint interest in actions to impact those risk and protective factors – even if their primary goal is not focused on violence prevention.